reilo/flip4fun-neopixel/README.md

 ![LM393 Photo Sensor][photosensor]

-The sensor is placed below the playfield beneath the insert whose lighting state needs to be read.
+The sensor is placed below the playfield beneath the insert whose lighting state should be read.
 The example shows how sensors were placed below the mission inserts of Star Trek.

 ![Playfield Sensors Details][playfieldsensorsdetails]